OBOFoundry/OBOFoundry.github.io/README-sitedev.md

 ### Serving with Docker

-Because Jekyll is incredibly can be difficult to install, Docker provides an alternative for running the `serve` command:
+Because Jekyll can be difficult to install, Docker provides an alternative for running the `serve` command:

 ```shell